department-of-veterans-affairs/vets.gov-content-style-guide/forms.md

 Fill out an Application for Burial Benefits (VA Form 21P-530).
 [Download VA Form 21P-530](https://www.vba.va.gov/pubs/forms/VBA-21P-530-ARE.pdf).

-- DD214: Discharge or Separation Papers (Certificate of Release or Discharge from Active Duty )
+- DD214: Certificate of Release or Discharge from Active Duty (generally referred to as discharge or separation papers)
 - DD Form 149: Application for Correction of Military Record (More commonly referred to as form DD149)
 - DD Form 293: Application for the Review of Discharge or Dismissal (More commonly referred to as form DD293)
 - SGLV 8283: Claim for Death Benefits